SEO Explained Simply in One (Short) Sentence

 Other search engines work similarly — though none are as advanced as Google.

-The higher your websiteis to the top of search results, the more likely it is someone will click on it, read it, share it, comment on it, and rate it.
+The closer your website is to the top of search results, the more likely it is someone will click on it, read it, share it, comment on it, and rate it.
 This means more traffic for you.

 Let's break down the elements of an SEO: Speed, Attractiveness, and Relevance.